duhman/codex-autotest/docs/commands/generate.md

 ---
-title: generate
+title: generate (deprecated)
 ---

+---
-# `codex-autotest generate`
+# `codex-autotest generate` (DEPRECATED)

-Generate tests for source code files.
+This command is deprecated.
+Please use `codex-autotest generate-tests --apply` instead.
+Refer to [generate-tests documentation](generate-tests.md) for details.

 ## Usage